djinnsour/xupdate/README.md

 # xupdate

-A post fresh installation script for Xubuntu
+A post fresh installation script for Xubuntu 16.04

+English or French

 The target is to create a "lazy users" Xubuntu installation